 Publisher, founder, and editor Colleen Dunn Bates started her career by studying journalism at USC.
 She’s worked as a writer and editor in radio, newspapers, magazines, and books.
 It’s the book business that stuck.
 She started Prospect Park Books in 2006 with the publication of the first edition of Hometown Pasadena.
 A sixth-generation Southern Californian (yes, that means she surfs), Colleen takes great offense when New Yorkers mock Angelenos as airheads who don’t read.
 The mother of two adult daughters and the wife of television editor/producer Darryl Bates, the longtime Pasadena resident is a board member of PubWest and Immaculate Heart High School and the LA restaurant critic for Westways magazine.
 Here she is in Los Angeles Magazine, the Los Angeles Times and on LinkedIn, here’s an amusing profile of her in Booklist, here’s a Q&A with her on novelist Caroline Leavitt’s blog, and here’s a Black Hill Press podcast interview in which she rambles on about publishing.
 For PPB’s tenth anniversary, she wrote this popular piece about lessons learned in publishing for LitHub.

 5 Questions for Colleen

 Recent favorite books: Ask the Dust by L.A. legend John Fante, because I’m embarrassed to say I’ve never read it before, and Wrecked, the third IQ novel by Joe Ide, the hottest thing to hit LA crime writing in a long time

 What you’re listening to now: Phoebe Bridgers, Emerson Star (both are hometown kids hitting it big), and several podcasts, including the Satellite Sisters and Freakonomics Radio

 Current favorite local restaurants: Fishwives and Maestro, both in Pasadena

-What’s on your nightstand: A Gentleman from Moscow by Amor Towles, The Underground Railroad by Colson Whitehead, and Thinking, Fast and Slow by Daniel Kahnerman, which I dip into regularly
+What’s on your nightstand: Transcription by Kate Atkinson, Life After Manzanar by Naomi Hirahara and Heather Lindquist, and Thinking, Fast and Slow by Daniel Kahnerman, which I dip into regularly